 Diabetes Diabetes Mellitus (DM) Diabetes mellitus is impaired insulin secretion and variable degrees of peripheral insulin resistance leading to hyperglycemia.
 Early symptoms are related to hyperglycemia and include polydipsia... read more leads to the formation of advanced glycation end products, which increase the production of proinflammatory cytokines from endothelial cells.
 Oxidative stress and reactive oxygen radicals, generated in diabetes, directly injure the endothelium and promote atherogenesis.

 Tobacco smoke contains nicotine and other chemicals that are toxic to vascular endothelium.
 Smoking, including passive smoking, increases platelet reactivity (possibly promoting platelet thrombosis) and plasma fibrinogen levels and hematocrit (increasing blood viscosity).
 Smoking increases LDL and decreases HDL; it also promotes vasoconstriction, which is particularly dangerous in arteries already narrowed by atherosclerosis.
-HDL increases by about 6 to 8 mg/dL (0.16 to 0.21 mmol/L) within 1 month of smoking cessation.
+HDL increases rapidly within 1 month of smoking cessation.

-Lipoprotein (a) Endogenous lipid metabolism Lipids are fats that are either absorbed from food or synthesized by the liver.
-Triglycerides (TGs) and cholesterol contribute most to disease, although all lipids are physiologically important... read more [Lp(a)] is pro-atherogenic and is an independent risk factor for cardiovascular disease, including myocardial infarction, stroke, and aortic valve stenosis (3, 4 Risk factor references Atherosclerosis is characterized by patchy intimal plaques (atheromas) that encroach on the lumen of medium-sized and large arteries; the plaques contain lipids, inflammatory cells, smooth muscle... read more ).
-It has a structure similar to LDL, but it also has a hydrophilic apolipoprotein(a) component that is covalently bound to a hydrophobic apolipoprotein B100 (5 Risk factor references Atherosclerosis is characterized by patchy intimal plaques (atheromas) that encroach on the lumen of medium-sized and large arteries; the plaques contain lipids, inflammatory cells, smooth muscle... read more ).
+Lipoprotein (a) Endogenous lipid metabolism [Lp(a)] is pro-atherogenic and is an independent risk factor for cardiovascular disease, including myocardial infarction, stroke, and aortic valve stenosis (3, 4 Risk factor references Atherosclerosis is characterized by patchy intimal plaques (atheromas) that encroach on the lumen of medium-sized and large arteries.
+The plaques contain lipids, inflammatory cells, smooth muscle... read more ).
+It has a structure similar to LDL, but it also has a hydrophilic apolipoprotein(a) component that is covalently bound to a hydrophobic apolipoprotein B100 (5 Risk factor references Atherosclerosis is characterized by patchy intimal plaques (atheromas) that encroach on the lumen of medium-sized and large arteries.
+The plaques contain lipids, inflammatory cells, smooth muscle... read more ).
 Lp(a) levels are genetically determined and remain fairly stable throughout life.
 Lp(a) levels above 50 mg/dL are considered pathogenic.